-The Branch recorded a net profit of MOP47 million in 2017, a substantial increase of 62% as compared with last year, which was mainly due to the decrease in loan provision made in 2017.
-Net interest income increased by 12% to MOP73 million, while other operating income slightly decreased by 4% to MOP23 million.
-Total expenses were maintained at MOP47 million which were quite comparable with last year.
-Total loans and advances slightly increased by 1% to MOP3.33 billion; while total customer deposits slightly decreased by 3% to MOP2.25 billion, and net total assets were MOP4.72 billion, representing an increment of 3%.
+The Branch recorded a net profit of MOP38 million in 2018, a decrease of 20% as compared with last year, which was mainly due to less interest and fee income received.
+Net interest income decreased by 18% to MOP60 million, while other operating income also decreased by 28% to MOP17 million.
+Total expenses were maintained at MOP45 million which were comparable with last year.
+The decrease in total loans and advances by 36% to MOP2.12 billion, resulted in the write-back of MOP 11 million loan provisions in 2018.
+Total customer deposits decreased by 13% to MOP1.96 billion, and net total assets were MOP3.74 billion, a decrease of 21%.